 and the two conditions may even occur together.
 A biopsy of the small intestine will reveal whether the person has coeliac’s disease, and the most definitive way to diagnose lactose intolerance is a hydrogen breath test.

 because of the predigested lactose (lactic acid) content.
 Be sure to only eat small quantities, and only consume yoghurt that contains live active cultures.

 Calcium Supplementation, Balanced With Magnesium

 may be necessary if you avoid dairy.Try dried figs, broccoli, almonds, sardines (bones), molasses, tofu, sesame seeds, etc.

 check with your pharmacist, many contain lactose as a filler!

 Read Food Labels Carefully

 avoid any foods containing ‘milk solids’.
-One patient’s 1yr old daughter with eczema was not responding to a change in diet, in fact her eczema was getting worse on a goat’s milk formula.
-The formula was found to contain goat’s milk powder, along with ‘milk solids’ which turned out to be from the cow!
+One patient’s 1yr old daughter with eczema was not responding to a change in diet, in fact, her eczema was getting worse on a goat’s milk formula.
+They found the formula to contain goat’s milk powder, along with ‘milk solids’, which turned out to be from the cow!

 Hard, Aged Cheeses Like Parmesan Are Lower In Lactose

 and may be one of the easiest dairy products to tolerate.
 Again, please use in moderation.